 The number of parameters passed on a DO operation need not match the number of parameters names specified following the sub-routine label.
 If the number of parameter values exceeds the number of parameter names, then the excess values are ignored.
-However, reference within the sub-routine statements to a parameter name which was not been assigned a value will set SELCOPY return code 8 and "?" (asterisk, question mark, asterisk) used as the missing parameter value.
+However, reference within the sub-routine statements to a parameter name which was not been assigned a value will use "?" (asterisk, question mark, asterisk) as the missing parameter value.